mui/material-ui/docs/data/base/components/form-control/form-control.md

 ### Accessing the form control state

-You can access the state of the form control by providing a function as a child of the Unstyled Form Control.
+You can access the state of the form control by providing a function as a child of the Form Control.
 The state will be provided as a parameter to this function.

-The following demo shows how to access the state of the form control in an Unstyled Input component nested inside of the Unstyled Form Control:
+The following demo shows how to access the state of the form control in an Unstyled Input component nested inside of the Form Control:

 {{"demo": "FormControlFunctionChild.js"}}